Life Insurance for Trazodone users.

 Here at IBUSA, we’ll often ask a few different life insurance companies to take a “preliminary” look at an application from someone who has been prescribed Desyrel so that we can get a general idea about what kind of rate they feel an individual could earn.

-Which leads us to the next topic that we wanted to take a moment and discuss with you here today which is…
+This leads us to the next topic that we wanted to take a moment and discuss with you here today, which is…

 What can I do to help ensure that I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.